vmware/powershell-module-for-vmware-cloud-foundation-reporting/docs/documentation/functions/Publish-SnapshotStatus.md

 ## NOTES

 The cmdlet will not publish the snapshot status for NSX Local Manager cluster appliances managed by SDDC Manager.
-Snapshots are not recommended for NSX Manager cluster appliances and are disabled by default.
+Snapshots are not recommended for NSX appliances and are disabled by default.

 ## RELATED LINKS